daniel-covelli/web-development/README.md

 # MDN-learn-web-dev 👨‍💻
-This repository contains many of the worked through examples in MDN's [Learn web development](https://developer.mozilla.org/en-US/docs/Learn) course.
-The majority of work comes from the JavaScript portion of the course.
+This repository contains course material from MDN's [Learn web development](https://developer.mozilla.org/en-US/docs/Learn) module.
+The majority of work represented in this repository comes from the JavaScript portion of the course.

 Topics Include:
 ```